dhaitz/CalibFW/DOCUMENTATION.md

 3. Plotting: How to create plots from a ROOT NTuple
 ================================================================================

 The main plotting file is `plotting/plotbase.py`.
-The CalibFW plotting framework is highly customizable, you are advised to have a look at `plotting/plotbase.py --help` for a list and description of parameter arguments.
+The Excalibur plotting framework Merlin is highly customizable, you are advised to have a look at `plotting/plotbase.py --help` for a list and description of parameter arguments.

 At its most basic level of usage, the arguments include links to a data (and MC)